-"Ladies go first, my Queen," he snarled through his teeth, fierce hatred pulsing in each of his words.
+"Ladies go first, my Queen," he snarled through his teeth, fierce hatred filling in each of his words.
 And then he shot his tightly clenched fist into Voldemort's groin, which was coincidentally within reach and just at his eye level.

 It was a precise hit.
 Harry could feel his knuckles meet the hard bone, causing all the fleshy parts in between considerable damage.

 The shriek Voldemort gave in response was far outside the range of any normal human vocal cords.
 In that brief moment of immense satisfaction, Harry watched the tall body curl inward as if it wanted to implode.
 The long claws found and scratched Harry's face painfully as the howling man dropped to his knees, but Harry disregarded it in order to aim his other fist to the small cleft of Voldemort's chin.
-He hit it with the same precision and with a quiet snap of the two rows of teeth colliding together the dark wizard fell over, the wand momentarily slipping from his fingers.
+He hit it with the same precision and with a quiet snap of two rows of teeth colliding together the dark wizard fell over, the wand momentarily slipping from his fingers.

-This was the opening.
+This was his opening.

 This was the chance Harry stopped hoping for.